pkijowska/tictactoe/README.md

 ## Thank you

 1. Rashida for helping me several times when I got stuck
+1. Joel for all the teaching so far!
 1. Lucy for making the eyes work   (◔_◔)